-This letter constitutes a public interest report using our powers for the 2019/20 reporting year under Schedule 7 of the Local Audit and Accountability Act 2014 (the Act).
-Leire Parish Council certified itself as exempt from a limited assurance review for the year ended 31 March 2019 which meant that it was not required to submit an AGAR or any of the necessary supporting documentation for that year.
-As a result of figures reported within the AGAR submitted for 2019/20, information has come to our attention in respect of the year ended 31 March 2019 to indicate the criteria for certifying exemption were not all satisfied, as total expenditure for the year ended 31 March 2019 exceeded £25,000.
+This letter constitutes a public interest report using our powers for the 2020/21 reporting year under Schedule 7 of the Local Audit and Accountability Act 2014 (the Act).
+Assington Parish Council certified itself as exempt from a limited assurance review for the year ended 31 March 2020 which meant that it was not required to submit an AGAR or any of the necessary supporting documentation for that year.
+As a result of figures reported within the AGAR submitted for 2020/21, information has come to our attention in respect of the year ended 31 March 2020 to indicate the criteria for certifying exemption were not all satisfied, as total income for the year ended 31 March 2020 exceeded £25,000.
 The prior year certification of exemption is therefore not valid and by certifying exemption for that year, the authority has failed to submit the relevant documents for review.

 The Act requires the authority to consider this public interest report at a public meeting within one month of the date of this letter.
-The requirements of Schedule 7 are attached, and the authority should ensure that it complies with all requirements regarding publicity of the report, consideration at a meeting and publicity of decisions taken at that meeting.
+The full requirements of Schedule 7 can be found here: Local Audit and Accountability Act 2014 (legislation.gov.uk) and the authority should ensure that it complies with all requirements.

-This letter gives rise to an additional fee of £200 plus VAT payable by Leire Parish Council which will be issued on conclusion of the 2019/20 review process.
+This letter gives rise to an additional fee of £200.00 plus VAT payable by Assington Parish Council which will be issued on conclusion of the 2020/21 review process.

-Leire Parish Council should also note that, as a result of receiving this public interest report, it will not be eligible to certify itself as exempt from limited assurance review in 2020/21 (if it would otherwise be eligible), as it will have failed one of the qualifying requirements set out in Regulation 9(3) of The Local Audit (Smaller Authorities) Regulations 2015.
+Assington Parish Council should also note that, as a result of receiving this public interest report, it is not eligible to certify itself as exempt from limited assurance review for the year ended 31 March 2022 (if it would otherwise be eligible), as it has failed one of the qualifying requirements set out in Regulation 9(3) of The Local Audit (Smaller Authorities) Regulations 2015.

-Following the issue of this public interest report our limited assurance review for the year ended 31 March 2020 may now be concluded.
-You may expect to receive your closure documents and our invoices shortly
+Following the issue of this public interest report our limited assurance review for the year ended 31 March 2021 may now be concluded.
+You may expect to receive your closure documents and our invoices shortly.